viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

 Before you can use Viam on your device, you must ensure it has a supported operating system.
 If you are using a Raspberry pi, start by [setting up your Raspberry Pi](/get-started/installation/prepare/rpi-setup/).
-For other Single Board Computers, see the [installation guide](/get-started/installation/#prepare-your-board).
+For other single-board computers, see the [installation guide](/get-started/installation/#prepare-your-board).

 {{% snippet "setup.md" %}}